dietvin/pod5Viewer/README.md

 ### Dependencies

-The pod5Viewer is built in Python (v3.12.3) and relies on the following packages:
+The pod5Viewer is built in Python (v3.11.0) and relies on the following packages:

 - pod5 (v0.3.10)
 - pyside6 (v6.5.2)
-- setuptools (v70.0.0)
 - plotly (v5.22.0)
 - pyyaml (v6.0.1)